Want to open a gym?

 - Increase your membership prices (be careful with this route as a way to increase profits just for the sake of it)

 Unless you had plenty of cash reserves when starting out your own gym, you probably are in debt in some way or another.
 Most of us would need to take out a loan from a financial institution to get our gym up and running.

 And debt means a fixed monthly cost that needs to be repaid until the debt amount is fully paid off.
 That’s obviously going to affect a gym owner’s salary.
 That said, the quicker you can clear your debt, the better for you and your business, as you save heaps on interest overall.

 Is reinvestment taking place?

-As a gym owner, you probably won’t be plowing any extra money into your gym once you first get it off the ground.
-But as it becomes a success story and generates more clients, reinvestment will have to take place.
+As a gym owner, you probably won’t be plowing extra money into your gym once you get it off the ground.
+But reinvestment will have to occur as it becomes a success story and generates more clients.

 This can include: